Let’s start at the beginning – with All Time. This is also called 24/7 time (it includes every minute of every day).

 Examples of things that create Performance Loss include machine wear, substandard materials, misfeeds, and jams.

-The remaining time after Performance Loss is subtracted is called Net Run Time.
+The remaining time after Performance Loss is subtracted and is called Net Run Time.

 Quality takes into account Quality Loss, which accounts for manufactured parts that do not meet quality standards.